What No One Will Tell You About Farmhouse Sinks

 If we were to go back in time and do it again, would I buy a farmhouse sink again?

 Absolutely!
 I still love the look.
-I don’t mind cleaning the scratches every few weeks.
+Cleaning the scratches every few weeks is no big deal.
 I absolutely hated our stainless steel sink because of hard water deposits and spots.
 Scratches are much less noticeable than the hard water deposits.

 I LOVE having a big sink to clean dishes in.
 I feel a bit like Elaine enjoying the extra wide driving lanes Kramer created.
-I mean who doesn’t like a little more elbow room?
+Who doesn’t like a little more elbow room?

 Best of all, I can hide dishes in it.
 Little known fact, my coffee mug and a knife were in the sink when I took this photo: